arthurflor23/handwritten-text-recognition/README.md

 ## Parameters

-The Graphite project offers various command-line parameters that can be used to customize its behavior.
+The project has various command-line parameters that can be used to customize its behavior.
 Here is a list of the available parameters along with their descriptions:

 - `--source`: Define the source data (e.g., iam, rimes).
 - `--level`: Define the recognition level (e.g., line, paragraph).